-You need a well-designed database providing good access to critical information.
+You need a well-designed database providing reasonable access to critical information.
 By following the principles of this page, you can design a database that works well and adapts to your future needs.
-We will explain the basic aspects about the design of a database and how to perfect it to obtain optimal results.
+We will explain the fundamental aspects about the design of a database and how to perfect it to obtain optimal results.

 A well-structured database: